 Drinking and driving effects nearly every American.
 If you drive or walk (bicycle, skateboard, etc.) along the streets drunk drivers are a threat.
 Maybe it is not close to you.
 Maybe you only know a victim.

 Or, maybe you are a perpetrator.
-I am ashamed to say that I used to be.
+I used to be.

 The average person arrested for driving while impaired has driven that way between 80-87 times before being arrested (different agencies report different numbers).